fgeorgatos/easybuild.experimental/README.md

 * commit/push directly and avoid completely the pull/request cycles - no time for that
 * thousands of easyconfig files built in a bulk fashion may become available here, for example see *a2ps* under [contrib/pkgsrc],
-* If you cross the boundary of 100 buildable easyconfigs in some kind of provably intelligent way (Reverse Turing test, anyone?), the repo owner will own you an EasyBuild towel, delivered on his birthday as per http://en.wikipedia.org/wiki/Towel_Day
+* If you cross the boundary of 100 buildable easyconfigs in some kind of provably intelligent way (Reverse Turing test, anyone?), the repo owner will owe you an EasyBuild towel, delivered on his birthday as per http://en.wikipedia.org/wiki/Towel_Day
 * whatever you do, remember the words of this pal [http://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf]

 Now, jump to the wiki for more details: